 An E. coli infection, if improperly treated or if the patient is very young, can develop into hemolytic uremic syndrome (HUS) which can destroy the kidneys and be life-threatening.
 Symptoms of that complication include little or no urine output, lethargy, abdominal pain, small bruises, fatigue and irritability, bleeding from the nose or mouth, and swelling of the face, hands, feet, or body.
 If anyone is experiencing these symptoms they should be taken to a doctor immediately.

 Previous E. coli outbreaks in the U.S. have been linked to Gold Medal Flour, alfalfa sprouts, chicken, and food eaten at restaurants.
 Officials have not said if they suspect contaminated food or another source of this particular outbreak.
-Pritzker Olsen has filed a lawsuit against Carbon Live Fire Mexican Grill on behalf of a woman who contracted an E. coli infection after eating there.
+A lawsuit has been filed against Carbon Live Fire Mexican Grill on behalf of a woman who contracted an E. coli infection after eating there.